inga-lovinde/TrustPilotChallenge/README.md

 Multi-threaded performance with RyuJIT (.NET 4.6, 64-bit system) on quad-core Sandy Bridge @2.8GHz is as follows (excluding initialization time of 0.2 seconds):

-* If only phrases of at most 4 words are allowed, then it takes **1.1 seconds** to find and check all 7,433,016 anagrams; **all hashes are solved in first 0.2 seconds**.
+* If only phrases of at most 4 words are allowed, then it takes **0.9 seconds** to find and check all 7,433,016 anagrams; **all hashes are solved in first 0.15 seconds**.

-* If phrases of 5 words are allowed as well, then it takes 2:45 minutes to find and check all 1,348,876,896 anagrams; all hashes are solved in first 4 seconds.
+* If phrases of 5 words are allowed as well, then it takes around 100 seconds to find and check all 1,348,876,896 anagrams; all hashes are solved in first 2.5 seconds.

-* If phrases of 6 words are allowed as well, then it takes less than 2 hours to find and check all 58,837,302,096 anagrams; "more difficult" hash is solved in 3.5 seconds, "easiest" in 21 seconds, and "hard" in 54 seconds.
+* If phrases of 6 words are allowed as well, then it takes around 75 minutes to find and check all 58,837,302,096 anagrams; "more difficult" hash is solved in 2.5 seconds, "easiest" in 14 seconds, and "hard" in 35 seconds.

-* If phrases of 7 words are allowed as well, then it takes 75 seconds to count all 1,108,328,708,976 anagrams, and around 40 hours to find and check all these anagrams; "more difficult" hash is solved in 20 seconds, "easiest" in less than 2.5 minutes, and "hard" in 6:45 minutes.
+* If phrases of 7 words are allowed as well, then it takes 75 seconds to count all 1,108,328,708,976 anagrams, and around 40 hours (speculatively) to find and check all these anagrams; "more difficult" hash is solved in 13 seconds, "easiest" in 1.5 minutes, and "hard" in 4.5 minutes.

 Note that all measurements were done on a Release build; Debug build is significantly slower.